rakki194/yipyap/app/README.md

 ## Usage

-1. Navigate to `http://localhost:8000` to start browsing the current working directory
+1. Navigate to `http://localhost:8000` to start browsing the current working directory.
 2. Use the controls at the top to:
    - Search for files
    - Switch between grid and list views
    - Sort items by name, date, or size
-3. Click on images to view them in full size and edit captions
+3. Click on images to view them in full size and edit captions.
-4. Navigate directories using the breadcrumb trail or directory links
+4. Navigate directories using the breadcrumb trail or directory links.

 ## Developer Documentation